robotology/robotology-superbuild/doc/conda-forge.md

 ## Binary installation

 This section describes how to compile and install the binary packages built from the robotology-superbuild on conda on Windows, macOS and Linux.
 The binary packages are hosted in the [`robotology` conda channel](https://anaconda.org/robotology) .
-Only packages that are built as part of the profiles and options that are supported on Conda (see [documentation on profiles](profiles.md)) are available as conda binary packages in the `robotology` channel.
+Only packages that are built as part of the profiles and options that are supported on Conda (see [documentation on CMake options](cmake-options.md)) are available as conda binary packages in the `robotology` channel.

 ### Install a conda distribution
 If you do not have a conda distribution on your system, we suggest to use the minimal